ReadingAndThinking.com

 Karen Horney is an authority figure in Western psychology with many followers.
 She is the main representative of the contemporary new psychoanalytic school in the West, the main representative of Neo-Freudism, and one of the earliest advocates of social psychology.

 "The Neurotic Personality of Our Time" is Horney's masterpiece.
 The author believes that each of us is constantly in various contradictions and conflicts in our hearts, and the most important conflict is that we all have the urge to "get close to others", "against others", and "escape from others" at the same time.
-If these impulses are not well-coordinated, it will cause us to fall into all kinds of anxiety and neurosis.

 3. Hello World